Best Medicare Supplement Plans in New Mexico (2026)

 New Mexico Medicare Resources

-New Mexico residents navigating Medicare can access several free resources for guidance and support.
+New Mexico residents on Medicare can use several free resources for help.

 • State Health Insurance Assistance Program (SHIP): New Mexico's SHIP connects you with certified counselors for free, unbiased Medicare guidance.
 Compare plans, understand eligibility and enrollment, and get Medicare Supplement coverage questions answered.
 SHIP operates through the New Mexico Aging & Disability Resource Center.
 Call 1-800-432-2080.